-The Company holds guaranteed investment certificates with a financial institution.
-The guaranteed investment certificates have a 12 month term at origination with interest payable at maturity.
+The Company held guaranteed investment certificates with a financial institution.
+The guaranteed investment certificates had a 12 month term at origination with interest payable at maturity.
+The Company obtained both the principal amount and accrued interest in July 2023 upon maturity.